abpframework/abp/docs/en/Deployment/Configuring-Production.md

 That's all.
 ABP, then will add this prefix to all of your keys in your application.
 See the [Distributed Locking documentation](../Distributed-Locking.md) if you are new to the distributed locking.

-> **Warning #1**: Even if you have never used distributed locking in your own codebase, ABP still uses it for some features.
+> **Warning**: Even if you have never used distributed locking in your own codebase, ABP still uses it for some features.
 So, you should always configure this prefix if your distributed lock server is shared among multiple systems.

-> **Warning #2**: If you are building a microservice system, then you will have multiple applications that share the same distributed locking server.
+> **Warning**: If you are building a microservice system, then you will have multiple applications that share the same distributed locking server.
 In such systems, all applications (or services) normally should use the same lock prefix, because you want to lock your resources globally in your system.

-> **Warning #3**: Some of the ABP's startup templates are pre-configured to set a prefix value for the distributed locking.
+> **Warning**: Some of the ABP's startup templates are pre-configured to set a prefix value for the distributed locking.
 So, please check your application code if it is already configured.

 ## Email Sender